 Everyone brought food and there were fun drinks and cupcakes with Pioneer Woman's frosting and the cutest decorations you ever did see.

 How cute is this?
-Paper straws with flags to label your beverage
+Paper straws with flags to label your beverage and tie-on paper tags to label your stemware. |

-The party planners actually had a craft night to make all of this cutesy stuff. {What?!?
+The party planners actually had a craft night to make all of this cutesy stuff. {What?!?}

 And my sister scavenged my parents' house for old photos of me across the years.